 Dampness, rot and infestation

 Repair category 1

-Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Notes Evidence of previous damp/timber specialist repairs were noted in the form of replacement flooring timbers within the entrance hallway.
+Any form of documentation which may be available for such works should be obtained and held with Titles.
+Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.

 Chimney stacks

 Repair category 2

-Notes Some weathered, worn and damaged render was noted to sections of the chimney requiring repair.
+Notes Weathering of renderwork was noted requiring future maintenance and repair work.